Quasinormal Modes and Greybody factors of de Sitter Black holes surrounded by Quintessence in Rastall gravity: Concluding Remarks

 \section{Concluding Remarks}

-In this work, we have investigated the quasinormal modes, scattering and greybody factors of AdS/dS Reissner-Nordstr\"om black hole surrounded by quintessence field in Rastall gravity.
+In this work, { first we have discussed the metric function and Hawking temperature.
+The Rastall parameter influenced the remnant mass, noting that the higher Rastall parameter yielded a smaller remnant radius as well as remnant mass.
+Additionally,} we have investigated the quasinormal modes, scattering, and greybody factors of AdS/dS Reissner-Nordstr\"om black hole surrounded by quintessence field in Rastall gravity.
 We have found that the black hole structural constant as well as charge have noticeable impacts on the quasinormal mode spectrum of the black hole.
-It is observed that for $l=0$ and $n=0$, one can have unstable modes with a positive imaginary quasinormal modes corresponding to a smaller value of black hole charge $Q$.
+It is observed that for $l=0$ and $n=0$, one can have unstable modes with positive imaginary quasinormal modes corresponding to a smaller value of black hole charge $Q$.
 However, for a higher black hole charge, the black hole spacetime becomes stable emitting physical quasinormal modes.
 It is seen from the Eq. \eqref{rho} that for smaller values of $\beta$, a positive structural constant $N_s$ results in violation of the weak energy condition which can be avoided by considering large values of $\beta$ or negative values of $\beta$.
-Since large values of $\beta$ may give rise to unstable quasinormal modes, we chose negative $N_s$ values to get weak energy condition respecting scenario.
+Since large values of $\beta$ may give rise to unstable quasinormal modes, we chose negative $N_s$ values to get weak energy conditions respecting scenario.
 Our investigation shows that $N_s$ has a linear impact on the quasinormal modes of the black hole and for negative $N_s$ values, both real quasinormal modes and damping rates are smaller.
 Rastall parameter $\beta$ and black hole charge $Q$ are found to have non-linear impacts on the quasinormal modes.

 In the case of greybody factors, we observe that both $N_s$ and $Q$ have similar types of impacts on the greybody factors.
-By the conditions mentioned for \ref{fig:Grey}, increasing $Q$ for the constant condition of other values leads to a higher greybody factor and also a higher absolute value of $N_s$ with other constant parameters results in increasing of greybody factor, but $\beta$ has opposite influence and when $\beta$ increases, greybody factor goes down.
+By the conditions mentioned for Fig.\ref{fig:Grey}, increasing $Q$ for the constant condition of other values leads to a higher greybody factor and also a higher absolute value of $N_s$ with other constant parameters results in increasing of greybody factor, but $\beta$ has opposite influence and when $\beta$ increases, greybody factor goes down. { Moreover, the absorption cross section has been obtained highlighting that when the $Q$ goes high the absorption cross section decreases, despite the effect of $\beta$ that bigger values of $\beta$ made higher absorption cross section at the same frequency.
+We observed the same influence for a higher value of the absolute value of $N_s$.
+Additionally, we explored the geodesics of massless particles.
+The Rastall parameter has a significant impact on the light trajectory and higher values of $\beta$ made the gravitational properties of black holes stronger and the deflection of light increased with this parameter.}